LIMUNIMI/MMSP2021-Audio2ScoreAlignment/README.rst

 N.B.
 If Julia has troubles installing, try to install python with the command above, using ``PYTHON_CONFIGURE_OPTS`` environment variable; you may need to clean the Julia environmnet (``rm -r ~/.julia/environmnts``)

+Note that Julia is only needed for code not referenced in the paper.

 Other dependencies
 ------------------